dental floss your teeth

 These bacteria adore sugary items, and when they consume them, they make acids that can ruin the shiny, protective surface of your teeth, laying the groundwork for dental decay.

-Plaque that is not removed by brushing or flossing can harden and become a tough material.
+Plaque not removed by brushing or flossing can harden and become a tough material.

 Tartar accumulates along your gum line, causing gum disease.
-Only your dentist can remove tartar once it has formed, although flossing every day can help prevent plaque accumulation.
+Only your dentist can remove tartar once it has formed, although daily flossing can help prevent plaque accumulation.

 How to Use Dental Floss?